axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 ```
 Like the SAP Sailing Analytics image, the MongoDB image understands the ``image-upgrade`` and the ``no-shutdown`` directives in the user data.

 The latest Hudson Ubuntu Slave image is what the Hudson process reachable at [https://hudson.sapsailing.com](https://hudson.sapsailing.com) will launch to run a build.
 See also ``configuration/launchhudsonslave`` and ``configuration/aws-automation/getLatestImageOfType.sh`` in Git.
-Currently, upgrading it is still a manual process, and the ``image-upgrade`` and ``no-shutdown`` directives in the instance's EC2 user data are not supported yet.
+Currently, upgrading it is still a manual process (see also [bug 5682](https://bugzilla.sapsailing.com/bugzilla/show_bug.cgi?id=5682)), and the ``image-upgrade`` and ``no-shutdown`` directives in the instance's EC2 user data are not supported yet.
 To upgrade it manually, launch it manually, then SSH into the instance as user ``ubuntu``.
 Then, run
 ```
     sudo -i
     apt-get update